LiskHQ/op-fault-detector/README.md

 ## Config

-Config file is used to configure the application.
-Currently below is the default config found under `./config.yaml`.
+The configuration file is used to configure the application.
+Currently, the default configuration is found under `./config.yaml`.
 To provide custom config, edit the `./config.yaml` or create own and provide it while running the application `make run-app config={PATH_TO_CUSTOM_CONFIG_FILE}`.

 ```yaml
 # General system configurations